ModischFabrications/InventoryManager/README.md

 A simple inventory management system built on VueJS, Python and PostgreSQL.

 The need for such a system was conceived as early as 2017, but there was no ideal solution.
-There are a few [existing solutions](#existingsolutions), but none of them fulfill my needs completely.
+There are a few [existing solutions](#existing-solutions), but none of them fulfill my needs completely.

-This solution was designed with cheap electronics in mind, but I aim to support generic items with it.
+This solution was designed with small electronic parts in mind, but I aim to support generic items with it.
 They might have a few empty properties, but they shouldn't be missing anything.
 This could include tools, software licenses, laptops and other items that you want to keep track of.

 ## Questions